YO-160: Test Able

-Y0-160, with superstructure collapses, after atomic test Able, 1946.
+Y0-160, with superstructure collapsed, after atomic test Able, 1946.

 Test A (Test Able) was performed on July 1, 1946.
 The barge endured an overpressure of 40 PSI at 540 yards from the blast.
 Inspection revealed the barge sustained only superficial damage with scaling on the main deck due to an intense fire that burned after the initial blast.
 On July 2 it was towed out of the target array and secured to a spare mooring buoy in the lagoon between Enyo and Bikini Islands.
 July 4th inspection indicated the barge was radioactive but at levels that allowed for on-board exposure of up to five hours at a time.
 A day later, the exposure limit increased to 12 hours.
 Structures above the main deck were completely demolished by the blast.
 During the move to the test Baker area, a camel between USS Arkansas (BB-33) and the barge punched a hole in the barge just below the waterline and the barge suffered flooding.
 It was placed and readied for test Baker on July 20, 1946.